ianzavitz/Autoclicker-python-/README.md

     n being the argument for the number of clicks you want.
 It is a manditory argument.

+    Optional arguments
+        -d is the base delay between clicks

-    there is one optional argument --fixed, allowing the user to specify a fixed location on screen to click.
+        --fixed, allowing the user to specify a fixed location on screen to click.
         This allows for the user to do other tasks while the autoclicker is running, however the activity/window the autoclicker is clicking must stay visible.

+        --random adds a random additional delay between clicks between 0 and 1 second